Houssem-25/anki_generator/README.md

         # OR
         $env:GROQ_API_KEY="your_api_key_here"  # Windows PowerShell
         ```
+    *   If no API key is provided, the application will fall back to traditional processing without LLM.

 5.  **Prepare Input Data:**
     *   Place your input word list file (one German word or phrase per line) in the `data/` directory.
 The default file is `data/new_words.txt`.
-    *   For the Groq API feature, the input file should only contain one German word per line without additional formatting.
+    *   For the default LLM behavior, the input file should only contain one German word per line without additional formatting.
-    *   Ensure the example sentence data files (`german_to_eng.pickle`, etc.) are present in the `data/` directory if you rely on the automatic example finding.
+    *   Ensure the example sentence data files (`german_to_eng.pickle`, etc.) are present in the `data/` directory if you rely on the non-LLM example finding.

 ## Usage